kevin-f-ortega/redo/README.md

     redo clean # To clean everything
     redo all # To build everything
     redo tests/test # To run all the tests in the tests directory

+## Upgrading

+Once you have a working installation, you can upgrade your installation as follows:

+1. Pull the latest version of this repository.

+2. Run `redo` at the top level to build everthing.

+3. Run `install` to re-install everything.